 Minimalism is different for everyone.
 Don’t try to shoehorn yourself into someone else’s idea of what the lifestyle looks like.
 Find what works for you, but be open to the idea of changing as you go.
 Nothing is cast in stone.

 Is Minimalism Possible With Kids?

-There are lots of families out there living this lifestyle.
+There are lots of families living a minimalist lifestyle.
 And no, their offspring aren’t dreadlocked and barefoot (not all of them, anyway).
-Most of these folks live regular lives with jobs and houses and cars , they just don’t buy for buying’s sake.
+Most of them live regular lives with jobs and houses and cars.
 They’re mindful people raising mindful kids.

 The Art of Simple by Tsh Oxenreider

 Tsh spent a year travelling around the world with her husband and three kids (all under age 10).
 I reckon it’s safe to say she’s honed the art of simple.
 Read more >>